Keto Cheesecake (Key Lime)

 Finally, use the hanging pieces of parchment paper to transfer the cheesecake onto a serving plate.

-This keto low carb key lime cheesecake recipe goes very well with some of the sugar-free ingredients below:
+This keto low carb key lime cheesecake recipe goes very well with some of the sugar-free ingredients below.
+You can also use them to fix cracks in the filling.

 You can store your no-bake keto cheesecake in an airtight container in the fridge for up to 3 days.

-You can also freeze slices of cheesecake in individually-sealed containers and thaw them in the fridge the day before serving.
+You can also freeze individual slices of cheesecake in individually-sealed containers or freezer bags and thaw them in the fridge the day before serving.

 Sure, simply use individual silicone molds and fill them in the same order as explained in this recipe.